 So it goes hand in hand with the performance.
 What if there’s no performance?

 “You’re not eating.
 So can you imagine how hard it is for artists?
 It’s almost inevitable that they’re going to be struggling.
 It’s really hard.
 I mean even for people that you know, people that you’re familiar with.
 People whose records that you buy, that you have bought.
 I’ll never forget TLC.
 They went bankrupt.
 You can be famous and broke.
 Literally no money.
 In our minds we’re thinking, come on it’s Toni Braxton, clearly at least she has some money saved somewhere.
 No, she does not!
 You have more money than Toni, you know?
 Because you have a job.”

 “Health insurance, come on!
 Some of us are married, like myself.
 My wife has insurance.
 I can get a needle.
 But Colonel Abrams couldn’t!”

 I know they had a benefit for him about a year ago.

 “Yes.
 So no health insurance, and I would say that for most artists.
 They’re barely making enough money.
 I hate to make it sound like artists are just so poor, but the truth is, nobody’s doing so well.
 So having said that, who can afford health insurance?
 Very few…”

 Honeycomb fan and longtime friend Ralph McNeal has a question for you.
 He wants to know if you consider your contributions to the House Music movement to be the New Jersey House sound of today?

 “I don’t think any artist should take on that title: “My sound is this…” Because nobody has a sound.
-Everybody’s sound is influenced from something else.
+Everybody’s sound finds influences from something else.
 So I dare not say: “What I’m doing is so original… I’m the starter of the thing.”
 No. That would be stupid.
 To answer Ralph, I didn’t really contribute too much.
 My sound is influenced by Philly and Stevie Wonder.
 And everybody, you know?”